International Conference on Sustainability and Business [SUSBUS 2018]

 Full Papers: On acceptance of the extended abstract, authors must submit the final paper within the deadline.
 The papers should be 5000-6000 words in length (including references, tables, figures, and appendices) The submission should contain an abstract, keywords, and separate sections on Introduction (including research question), Literature Review, Propositions or Hypothesis (if any), Research Methodology, Analysis, Results, Implications, Conclusions (including contribution of the study), Limitations, Future research possibilities, and References.
 At least one co-author of the accepted paper must attend the SUSBUS 2018 conference, else the registration fees will not be refunded, and extended abstract would not be included in the proceedings.

-Publication Opportunities & Best Paper Award: One Best Paper Award would be announced on the last day of the conference.
+Publication Opportunities & Best Paper Award: One Best Paper Award (Emerald Group Publishing has sponsored this award for USD 1000) would be announced on the last day of the conference.
 All accepted and presented extended abstracts will also be published as Conference Proceedings.
 In addition, authors of select full conference papers would be invited to submit their full manuscripts for publication consideration in the following reputed international journals that would come out as conference special issue on Sustainability & Business:

 Journal of Indian Business Research (Emerald)

 International Journal of Environment and Sustainable Development (Inderscience)

 |Faculty/ Paper Presenting Authors/Delegates||INR 5,000 (Resident Indians)/ USD 200 (Foreign)|

 |Students / PhD Candidates||INR 3,000 (Resident Indians)/ USD 100 (Foreign)|